 Now, with the return of the tremors,

-people in the city knew that he misled them,
+people in the city knew they had been misled,

 and they would pay the ultimate price

-They also realized what a mistake it was
+And they realized what a mistake it had been

 laughing at the prophets in the street